bairblog/bairblog.github.io/README.md

 - Make sure that `visible: True` is set in the header when previewing.

-- When hyperlinking to other posts (e.g. if your post builds upon an earlier one) please use the `site.baseurl` feature.
+- When hyperlinking to other posts that have **not yet been released**, (e.g. if your post builds upon an earlier one) please use the `site.baseurl` feature.
   See Sergey's welcome post for an example of how to do this.
-You can do it with:
+You can do it
+  with:

   ```
   [1]:{{ site.baseurl }}/2017/06/20/learning-to-reason-with-neural-module-networks/